Ten-Day War: 3 July 1991

-A large JNA armoured convoy set off from Belgrade on the morning of 3 July, ostensibly to go to Slovenia.
-It never arrived; according to the official account, this was due to mechanical breakdowns.

 Fighting continued in Slovenia, with a JNA relief force heading for the Gornja Radgona border crossing being halted near Radenci.
 JNA forces at the Kog border crossing were also attacked by TO units.
 In the evening, the JNA agreed to a ceasefire and a withdrawal to barracks.
-In a separate incident not far from Radenci, in the village of Hrastje-Mota, a Yugoslav Mi-8 helicopter developed mechanical problems and was forced to land.
-The helicopter was seized by the Slovene military, but was deemed not suitable for the newly born air force and handed back to Belgrade on 13 August.
+In a separate incident not far from Radenci, in the village of Hrastje–Mota, a Yugoslav Mi-8 helicopter developed mechanical problems and was forced to land.
+The helicopter was seized by the Slovene military, but was deemed unsuitable for the newly created air force, and handed back to Belgrade on 13 August.

 4–6 July 1991

 With a ceasefire now in force, the two sides disengaged.
 Slovenian forces took control of all of the country's border crossings, and JNA units were allowed to withdraw peacefully to barracks and to cross the border to Croatia.

 7 July 1991 and afterwards

 The Ten-Day War was formally ended with the Brioni Accord, signed on the Croatian Brijuni Islands.
-Slovenian and Croatian independence were agreed to.
-The terms were distinctly favourable to Slovenia; it was agreed that Slovenia and Croatia would postpone their independence for three months—which in practical terms had little real impact—and the Slovenian police and armed forces (Slovenian Territorial Defence) were recognised as sovereign on their territory.
+It was agreed that Slovenia and Croatia would postpone their independence for three months, dependent on the continuation of the ceasefire and the Slovenian police and armed forces (TO) were recognised as sovereign on their territory.

 It was agreed that all Yugoslav military units would leave Slovenia, with the Yugoslav government setting a deadline of the end of October to complete the process.
 The Slovenian government insisted that the withdrawal should proceed on its terms; the JNA was not allowed to take much of its heavy weaponry and equipment, which was later either deployed locally or sold to other Yugoslav republics.
 The withdrawal began about ten days later and was completed by 26 October.